robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 Cwerg's syntax is inspired by Python.
 Indentation levels are significant.

 Cwerg is statically type with limited type inference at the statement level.
-In declarations and defintions the type immediately follows the identifier as in golang.
+In declarations and defintions the type immediately follows the identifier as in go-lang.

 Semantically, Cwerg is closer to C but with many foot guns removed and features added.
 The guiding principle is to make things that are unsafe, hard to reason about,